-The difference between the play action pass and RPO is how the offensive line blocks.
-During a play action pass, the offensive line will pass block.
-During an RPO, the offensive line will block for a run.
+The difference between the play-action pass and RPO is how the offensive line blocks.
+During a play-action pass, the offensive line passes block.
+During an RPO, the offensive line blocks for a run.

 These types of plays for the casual fan can get confusing to the naked eye.
-Especially for linebackers, they would all react the same way to the backfield action.
+Linebackers, especially, would all react the same way to the backfield action.

 First, let’s learn about the fundamentals of each play.